y5tan/studyBuddy/README.md

 # studyBuddy
-This is my studyBuddy project called dopeDoughnuts that I made using Bootstrap. https://ytan2468.github.io/studyBuddy/
+This is my studyBuddy project called dopeDoughnuts that I made using Bootstrap.
+Posted on my personal GitHub! https://ytan2468.github.io/studyBuddy/